mondotDev/School-Schedule-Timer/README.md

 [Visit Holmes Countdown](https://holmes-countdown.vercel.app)

 ## Contact
 Interested in a custom countdown app for your own school?
 📧 Email [melissa.mondot@gmail.com](mailto:melissa.mondot@gmail.com)

+## Updating Holidays and Instructional Days
+The list of non-school days and the start/end dates of the school year are stored in `src/utils/scheduleData.json`.
+Edit this file each summer to reflect the new
+calendar:

+1. Replace the `holidays` array with the official holidays and breaks for the upcoming year.
+2. Update `instructionalYear.firstDay` and `instructionalYear.lastDay` with the
+   first and last days of school.

+The app will automatically recalculate the instructional days on the next build.